ML-4-SocialGood/CARE/README.md

 **Notice:** This is only available for Windows.

 ### Model Prerequisites
-Please ensure you have the following models:
+To use our models, please ensure you have the following model files:

 - **`best_50.pt`:** The Detection Model file.
 Place it in `<project directory>/backend/ai_server`.
 - **`CARE_Traced.pt`:** The ReID Model file.
 Place it in `<project directory>/backend/ai_server`.

+Please contact us through (dzha866@aucklanduni.ac.nz) if you wish to retrieve the model files.

 ### Install Prerequisites
 Before installation, please make sure you have Anaconda, Node.js, and Chrome installed in the default directory.